pomarec/circus/docs/source/for-ops/using-plugins.rst

 ResourceWatcher
 ===============

-    This services watches the resources of the given process and triggers a restart when they exceed certain limitations too often in a row.
+    This services watches the resources of the given process and triggers a restart or reload when they exceed certain limitations too often in a row.

     It has the same configuration as statsd and adds the following: